 The new laws require certain pools to be registered.
 A failure to do so, is an offence and a penalty notice may be issued.

 Swimming pools may also need to be inspected for the purpose of obtaining a certificate of compliance.
 Certificates of compliance must be attached to lease agreements and contracts for the sale of properties where the pool is regulated by these new laws.

 As the laws do not apply to all pools and spas and some exemptions exist for spas, it is important that you understand your legal obligations.
 We recommend that you contact our office and arrange an appointment to see one of our Compliance & Regulatory Law Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers in one of our branch offices.
 For a complete listing please see our "Locations" tab.